Tanya-Qader/Diabetes_Prediction/README.md

 4. Can the machine learning model be used to identify potential risk factors for diabetes and pre-diabetes, and how can this information be used to improve clinical interventions and patient outcomes?

 ### ETL
+Cleaned the data.
+Used python to extract, transform and load the data.

 ### Feature Engineering